georgeonalo/Creating-a-High-Availability-Group-of-EC2-Instances-with-Auto-Scaling/README.md

 1. Create an EC2 launch template with a minimum of 2 instances and a maximum of 5.

-2.The Autoscaling group should span at least 3 subnets.
+2. The Autoscaling group should span at least 3 subnets.

 3. Simulate a failure by terminating 1 instance.